nx-lr/32chars-js/README.md

 We are going to get the following letters: `h k q w z C D U`, make the strings `toString`, `fromCharCode`, `keys`, `raw`, and `toUpperCase`, and retrieve the functions `Date`, `BigInt`, `eval`, `escape` and `parseInt`.

-`toString` is formed by concatenating the letters `t` and `o`, and then retrieving the string `'String'` from the `String` constructor, by accessing its`name`property.
-With `toString`, we can retrieve the rest of the lowercase alphabet, `h k q w z`, by passing a number in base 36, to yield a lowercase letter.

 Using the `Function` constructor, we can trigger the execution of code contained in a string as if it was native JavaScript.
 For example, with an expression such as `Function('return eval')`, we can retrieve critical global functions, such as `eval`, `escape`, and `parseInt`.

 The letters `C` and `D` are created by indexing the last character from a URL string with an invalid character (not an ASCII letter, digit or the characters `-`, `_`, `.`, and `~`), that is, `<` (`%3C`) or `=` (`%3D`) with the `escape` function and prefixes it with a percent `%`.
 The `escape` function yields these escape sequences in uppercase.

 The expression `{}.toString.call().toString()` creates the letter `U`, which derives from the string `[object Undefined]`.
 With it, we can form the method `toUpperCase`, which does what it says: convert an entire string into uppercase.

+`toString` is formed by concatenating the letters `t` and `o`, and then retrieving the string `'String'` from the `String` constructor, by accessing its `name` property.
+With `toString`, we can retrieve the rest of the lowercase alphabet, `h k q w z`, by passing a number in base 36, to yield a lowercase letter.

-Using this method, we can get the remaining uppercase letters and then reassign them with array destructuring.
-This lets us assign and swap variables by putting their values in an array on both sides.
+Using this method, we can get the remaining uppercase letters by using array destructuring, since we are getting the remaining characters through mapping.

 Both `eval` and `fromCharCode` allows us to form Unicode strings. `fromCharCode` generates a string from its code points.
 In contrast, `eval` generates a string from its escape sequence. `parseInt` enables numbers to be parsed in bases other than 10.